WinterFreshPT/SlashHook/README.md

 Configs are stored in a hidden directory in your home folder.
 Specifically

 ```
-~/.config/Supreme/Main
+~/.config/xd/Main
 ```

 Each `config.json` is stored in a seperately named folder (The name you see in-game, in the config window).

-To add a config, create a folder inside of the `~/.config/Supreme/Main` folder with a name of your choice, and paste the `config.json` inside of that folder.
+To add a config, create a folder inside of the `~/.config/xd/Main` folder with a name of your choice, and paste the `config.json` inside of that folder.

 To see hidden folders inside your home folder, press <kbd>CTRL</kbd>+<kbd>H</kbd> when using a file manager.

 ## Grenade Configs

 ```
-~/.config/Supreme/Misc
+~/.config/xd/Misc
 ```

 Each `config.json` is stored in the folder named after them map name.

 To add a config, copy the folder containing it to `~/.config/Supreme/Misc`

-## Contributing to Supreme
+## Contributing to xd

 If you wish to contribute code to this opensource project, please keep some things mind before creating a *pull request*:
  - Make sure you're using the correct [code style](https://github.com/AimTuxOfficial/AimTux/wiki/Code-Style).
  - Make sure your commits are clean and straight forward ( no junk commits )
  - Explain what you've done in your pull request.
+ - Let's be honest, We all paste.
+I don't care if you pasted it, If it works and you want it added make a pull request.

 ## Screenshots